aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/navigation-inspection/_index.md

     }
 ```

- The `<svg>` element is a container and used as the outermost element of SVG documents.
+ The `<svg>` element is a container, and it is used as the outermost element of SVG documents.
 To point the `<svg>` element, you can apply a few ways:

  - The `DocumentElement` property of the [Document](https://apireference.aspose.com/svg/net/aspose.svg.dom/document) class gives direct access to the `<svg>` element of the document.
 In the code snippet above, we use this way.